devAugustoW/devAugustoW/README.md

 <p align="center">
 <p align="center">
-    a passionate front-end developer with a growing expertise in full-stack development.
+    A passionate front-end developer with a growing expertise in full-stack development.
 Over the past years, I have been working on projects using HTML, CSS, JavaScript, React.js, Next.js, TypeScript, Node.js, MongoDB, and Firebase.
 My focus is on creating dynamic, responsive, and user-friendly applications while continually expanding my knowledge in modern web technologies.
+One of my favorite projects involved developing a mobile application called **Travelling App**, which allows users to register and organize photos into albums, capture geolocation data, and display a map with markers of visited locations.
+The interface was designed to be intuitive and optimized, providing a smooth and enjoyable user experience.
 Feel free to explore my repositories and connect with me to discuss ideas, collaborate, or simply chat about programming!
 </p><br>